ForsbergPyschometrics/D3mirt/README.md

 multidimensional two-parameter logistic model (M2PL) (McKinley & Reckase, 1983; Reckase, 1985).
 If polytomous items are used, the analysis is extended to the multidimensional two-parameter graded response model (MGRM; Muraki & Carlson, 1995).
-The method is therefore limited to items that fit these item models.
+The method is, therefore, limited to items that fit these item models.

 The estimation begins by first fitting and extracting the loadings $a$